cropgeeks/hpc-help/upgrades.rst

 What's the plan for the new storage?
 ------------------------------------

-The new storage will *replace* not extend our existing capacity, and it's actually been in place for a while now (check out ``/mnt/destiny`` on the filesystem) slowly syncing all of the data from the old array to the new.
+The new storage will *replace* not extend our existing capacity.
+It's been in place for a while now (check out ``/mnt/destiny`` on the filesystem) slowly syncing all of the data from the old array to the new.
 This allows us to move the new storage to the new Dundee build (when ready) without changing anything on the current cluster, and again allowing for a gradual physical move of the old storage to Dundee.

 We're hoping that the new storage will be much faster (newer hardware, better networking, etc), so don't want to bottleneck it by merging old and new.
 Instead, the old array will be repurposed as an archive facility with the new array taking over ``/mnt/shared`` duties.